 - a.
-Safety Glasses: Must be always worn in designated areas in this facility. - b.
-Hard Hats: Must be always worn in designated areas. - c.
-Gloves: Work gloves must be always worn when handling sharp or rough stock, welding, or performing other jobs, which could cause hand injuries.
+Safety Glasses: Must be worn at all times in designated areas in this facility. - b.
+Hard Hats: Must be worn at all times in designated areas. - c.
+Gloves: Work gloves must be worn at all times when handling sharp or rough stock, welding, or performing other jobs, which could cause hand injuries.
 Synthetic gloves must be worn when handling chemicals. - d.
-Welding: Appropriate filter lens, welding helmet, gloves, and sleeves are always required for welders. - e.
-Respirators: Only employees trained and authorized to use respirators are allowed to do so. - f.
-Hearing Protection: Required in areas where noise exposure is more than 90dba (85dba if you already have experienced a hearing loss.
+Welding: Appropriate filter lens, welding helmet, gloves, and sleeves are required for welders at all times. - e.
+Respirators: Only subcontractors employees trained and authorized to use respirators are allowed to do so. - f.
+Hearing Protection: Required in areas where noise exposure is more than 90dBA (85dBA if you already have experienced a hearing loss.